Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: The dual-time SPH method

 \subsection{Steady state solutions}

 We can use the dual-time to seek a solution to steady state problems.
 To do this we set the partial derivative in time to zero and retain only the pseudo time derivative.
 Further, we do not move the particles at all.
-This results in using the following form of equation~\eqref{eq:CE-weak-p-pseudo} for the evolution of the pressure,
+We start with the following form of the continuity equation,